Angatar/https-redirect/README.md

 ### Kubernetes usage

 This container was initially created to serve in a kubernetes context: The default ingress in use on our k8s cluster didn't managed correctly the force-ssl-redirect directive and it was disproportionated(additional resources consuming with several pods created) to go with another ingress controller (Nginx, Traefic, HAProxy etc...) simply for that purpose since this small container can do the stuff.
-You can use as templates the yaml files provided in the k8s directory of this repository for your own cluster.
+You can use as templates the YAML files provided in the k8s directory of this repository for your own cluster.